They say failure only makes you stronger. Sadly, that’s not the case when a dental implant fails.

 The dental implant failure rate with patients who have an autoimmune disease is higher than those without.

-An autoimmune disease are basically illness that causes the body’s immune system to fight against itself, attacking and damaging the body’s tissues.
+An autoimmune disease is basically illness that causes the body’s immune system to fight against itself, attacking and damaging the body’s tissues.
 This can lead to a high probability of the body rejecting an implant.

 Types of autoimmune diseases include: